What Job is Right for Me? Tips on How to Choose a Career

 Though candidates only need an associate degree to become a registered nurse (RN), the BLS specifies that students should strongly consider a bachelor's in nursing (BSN), as many potential employers will require it.
 Hands-on experience is crucial, particularly for more specialized areas.
 You may also choose to continue your studies with a master's degree in clinical nurse leadership or patient safety & quality.

 Recommended degree: Business administration with a concentration in project management

 Leading a team to set and complete goals, manage deadlines and meet project criteria demands a strong mind set.
 The skills necessary may be learned through studies in business administration and project management, leading to possible advanced degrees and certifications at the graduate level.
 The BLS notes that while project managers were often chosen based on on-the-job accomplishments previously, formal education is now required in most cases.

 Recommended degree: Information technology, cyber security or computer science with a concentration in information security

 While certain employers may be looking for candidates with a specific concentration, information security analysts generally have the flexibility to pursue their career with any IT degree, according to BLS.
 Programming and cyber security studies are often favored and the variety of specializations offered a the baccalaureate and graduate levels offer you the ability to fine-tune your education to suit your professional goals.

 Recommended degree: Criminal justice

 Though becoming a police officer typically sees you entering into a specialized academy for training, many candidates start their journey with a degree in criminal justice, according to the BLS.
-Programs offer a number of areas to specialize in, including corrections, criminology and human services.
+Programs offer a number of areas to specialize in, including corrections, criminology, human services and advocacy, and police administration and operations.
 Internships, volunteer work and networking with local law enforcement officers are excellent ways to develop experience and make important connections as you establish yourself.

 Explore more content like this article